 Skip to main content

 An integration is an app your playbook talks to — Gmail to send email, Slack to post a message, Google Sheets to read a row, and so on.
 Aident keeps the connection to each app so your playbook can act on your behalf.
-You’ll run into integrations in two places: right inside the Playbook editor, and on the Connections page in the left sidebar.
+You’ll run into integrations in two places: right inside the Playbook editor, and on the Capabilities page in the left sidebar.

 In the Playbook Editor